Find & hire expert artists

 Let's use the restaurant example.
 When someone walks into a restaurant and they see a painting that is clearly custom-made, such the McDonald's painting above, it increases customer satisfaction levels.
 The interior of a restaurant can really stand out with personalized artwork and attract eyeballs.

 Better yet, if you are able to create something that has the potential to go viral, you can convey this to the restaurant manager or owner.
 For example, a funny painting that somehow relates to the restaurant will want to make someone take a picture and share it with their friends.
-Every business is looking for something that can help them go viral - a custom-made painting has the ability to do this.
+Every business is looking for something that can help them go viral - a custom-made painting has the ability to do this and you should help them think of ways to make it happen.

 No matter what you do, the key is to convey that commissioning artwork is not a luxury expense, but something they need because it will help grow their business.